madsilva/blockchain-project/README.md

 In order to run the demos properly make sure to add at least the first 3 Ganache account wallet addresses to `affcodes.txt` before running.

 To run the 2 demo scripts, cd into `~/truffle/client/oracle` and run either `node Demo.js` or `node AffDisputeDemo.js`.
+AffiliateOracle.js and tx_generator.py should be running before starting the Demos.
+These scripts automate the two example sequences of contract interactions explained in the paper and highlighted on the FSM diagrams.
+Demo.js demonstrates the expected contract flow and AffDisputeDemo.js demonstrates dispute handling.
+These demos are intended to show basic contract flow in under 8 minutes, so the terms of the example agreements are not realistic for practical use.